anushaporeddy030697/student_internship_management/README.md

  -->Done with the pop up message when we want to logout from the page.
  --> Done with the UI part for the Edit profile in the student page.

+ 4/14/2023

+ --> Done with some basic modifications of UI.

 </a></p>